-I’ll be doing a virtual version of my typical talk for large groups (cafeterias, gyms, auditoriums, fields, spaceships, etc.) which begins with a focus on science and technology journalism before turning to fiction.
+This talk for large groups (cafeterias, gyms, auditoriums, fields, spaceships, etc.) begins with a focus on science and technology journalism before turning to fiction.
 At the start I review some of the wilder stories I’ve written over the years for magazines like Popular Science and Discover.
 I stress the importance of becoming an expert in whatever subject you write about, whether it’s brain surgery, flying cars, surfing, or family history.
 Then I talk the students through the entire process of writing a book, from the initial idea through the planning, the creative writing, the revisions, and the finished work.

 STEM/STEAM: How We Got Here (4th and up)

 A history of the universe from the big bang to humans.
 Seriously.
 This isn’t about writing or revising or anything like that.
 Just the universe.
 It’s based on magazine stories and books I’ve written or co-written over the years and interviews with more than fifty scientists.

 The 35 Rules of Writing (4th and up)